 CIRMS sponsorship or co-sponsorship of topical workshops has facilitated the implementation of many of the MPDs.
 These have been held at NIST or at other appropriate venues.
 The Medical subcommittee has worked in cooperation with the American Association of Physicists (AAPM).

-The PERP subcommittee interacts with appropriate subcommittees within the American Society for Testing and Materials (ASTM) that deal with radioactivity measurements.
-The ORP subcommittee collaborates with the Health Physics Society (HPS).
+The PERP subcommittee interacted with appropriate subcommittees within the American Society for Testing and Materials (ASTM) that deal with radioactivity measurements.
+The ORP subcommittee collaborated with the Health Physics Society (HPS).
 Such collaboration, as well as responsiveness on the part of NIST’s Ionizing Radiation Division, has brought some MPDs to successful conclusion and enabled significant progress to be made on others.

 Over the years, CIRMS has sponsored or co-sponsored over 30 workshops, averaging three or four per year.
 These workshops can also help bring together a community of interest in a particular topic and begin to form the basis for new Measurement Program Descriptions (MPDs).

 In order to foster the development of young scientists and technologists in the various aspects of ionizing radiation, during 1999 CIRMS developed a Student Awards program, being guided by then First Vice-President George Xu.
-At the annual meeting last fall, CIRMS presented five awards to students who presented summarizes of their work during the meeting.
+At the annual meeting last Spring, CIRMS presented four awards to students who presented summarizes of their work during the meeting.
 These are also highlighted on the CIRMS web site.
-This program will form an integral part of the annual meetings and will flourish with sustained sponsorship from some of CIRMS corporate members.
+This program has formed an integral part of the annual meetings and will flourish with sustained sponsorship from some of CIRMS corporate members.

 Organizing for Achievement: